 The Aphasia House is an Intensive Comprehensive Aphasia Program (ICAP) at UCF that provides five six-week intensive treatment sessions each year for patients with aphasia.
 Dr. Engelhoven provides clinical education in this special clinic for four hours each day, four days a week during these sessions.

-- Ph.D., Communication Sciences and Disorders, University of Arkansas for Medical Sciences
+- Ph.D., Doctor of Philosophy, Communication Sciences and Disorders, University of Arkansas for Medical Sciences